 I though about how after Jesse and I broke up, I wasn’t able… I couldn’t sleep in my bed.
 For three whole months I slept on the couch because I couldn’t deal with the pain of not having him there right next to me.
 I would turn over expecting to see his resting face, instead I found an empty space… a pillow that had been untouched.
 It was weird but on the couch I didn’t feel lonely… as empty as Jesse’s side of the bed was.While I could no longer be in Jesse’s arms, I was cuddled by my couch.

-Every so often when I watch a movie and pass out, or when I come home tipsy and the first place I go to is the couch and then wake up to find myself sleeping on my beg again..
+Every so often when I watch a movie and pass out, or when I come home tipsy, the first place I go to is the couch.
+When I wake up to find myself sleeping on my bed again..
 I wondered how for three months, I was afraid to do that.
 Now seeing my Mom a woman that is sooo independent on the couch, I realize that it is better to be sleeping alone congested than sleeping with the enemy…Emptiness.

 Emptiness has a way of making you believe that you are more alone than you really are even in a place where you can all home.
 Emptiness is a great enemy, but after 11 months of being single I can pretty much say I have conquered it.
 I just have to make sure that I sleep right in the middle of the bed.
 I’m Kidding.
 It is nice though, to not have to cry or think about THAT person when you’re in bed.